twolfson/grunt-spritesmith/README.md

 - padding `Number` - Padding to place to right and bottom between sprites
     - By default there is no padding
     - // TODO: Add example
-- // TODO: Position further down
 - algorithm `String` - Algorithm to use for positioning sprites in spritesheet
     - By default this is `binary-tree` which yields the best possible packing
-    - // TODO: Link me
-    - For more algorithm options, see the [Algorithms section][]
+    - For more algorithm options, see the [Algorithms section](#algorithms)
 - algorithmOpts `Mixed` - Options to pass through to algorithm
     - For example we can skip sorting in some algorithms via `{algorithmOpts: {sort: false}}`
         - This is useful for sprite animations
+    - // TODO: Document this inside of layout
     - // TODO: Add link to algorithms section or layout
 - engine `String` - `spritesmith` engine to use
     - By default this is `pixelsmith`, a `node` based engine
-    - // TODO: Link me
-    - For more engine options, see the [Engines section][]
+    - For more engine options, see the [Engines section](#engines)
 - engineOpts `Object` - Options to pass through to engine for settings
     - For example `phantomjssmith` accepts `timeout` via `{engineOpts: {timeout: 10000}}`
     - See your engine's documentation for available options